OPM/ResInsight-UserDocumentation/content/Calculated Data/GridPropertyCalculator.md

 ![]({{< relref "" >}}images/3d-main-window/GridPropertyCalculatorMain.png)

 ResInsight offers a built-in property calculator for grid parameters.
 The **Grid Property Calculator** enables arithmetic expressions to be parsed and calculated for visualization purposes.
+The expression can be applied to one or multiple grid models, and the expression text can be stored to a file for later use.

 More details on mathematical operations are described in [Calculator Expressions]({{< ref "CalculatorExpressions.md" >}})